kedro-org/kedro-viz/README.md

                             host is localhost.
 Defaults to True.
   --load-file TEXT          Load Kedro-Viz using JSON files from the specified
                             directory.
-  --save-file FILE          Save all API responses from the backend as JSON
+  --save-file FILE          Save Kedro-Viz data as JSON files in the specified
-                            files in the specified directory.
+                            directory.
   --pipeline TEXT           Name of the registered pipeline to visualise.
 If
                             not set, the default pipeline is visualised -e, --env TEXT            Kedro configuration environment.
 If not specified,